 - ERA Health

-Within ERAMON a correlation represents a group of associated events in the event tool.
-The correlation is identified through various processes and at times analyzed (RCA).
+Within ERAMON we understand correlation as a pooling of related events in the event tool.
+Their relationship is established – and at times assessed – through various methods (RCA).
 The advantages are:

 - Improved clarity through groupings